-The thing with the way they make dance and ballet tights today I have found in my personal experience with my girls dancing is that whether you buy the more expensive brands or even the well-reviewed cheaper ones they always end up having the same problem – holes, tears, piling and pulls.
+The thing with the way they make dance and ballet tights today I have found in my personal experience with my girls dancing compared to when I danced years ago is that whether you buy the more expensive brands or even the well-reviewed cheaper ones they always end up having the same problems – holes, tears, piling and pulls.

 Unfortunately with some of the cheaper brands I have found, you may find a pull in the tights when you open them immediately leading to a hole in them that wear.
 Then on other occasions, we are lucky and they have actually lasted the whole season.
 Better brands which I refer to in my recommendations have in my experience generally produced longer-lasting tights and are easier to deal with when there are faults.

 - Ballet pink is generally preferred over pink tights.

 - Going up a size is always better if you are in doubt.